neonbjb/tortoise-tts/README.md

 This repo contains all the code needed to run Tortoise TTS in inference mode.

 Manuscript: https://arxiv.org/abs/2305.07243
-## Huggingface space.
+## Huggingface space

-- Please duplicate space if you don't want to wait in a queue.
+Please duplicate space if you don't want to wait in a queue. https://huggingface.co/spaces/Manmay/tortoise-tts

-https://huggingface.co/spaces/Manmay/tortoise-tts

 ### Version history